Clarke shares Senior Open lead with Broadhurst

 Clarke missed further glorious birdie chances on the 15th and 17th following superb approaches but his closing birdie saw him join Broadhurst on nine under, with the 2016 champion having missed a six-foot birdie putt of his own at the last.

+The Northern Irishman, attempting to join Gary Player, Bob Charles and Tom Watson as the lone golfers to win both The Open and Senior Open, led after 36 holes last year before going on to finish in third place behind winner Stephen Dodd.

-The two leaders are only one ahead of US player Jerry Kelly and Australian Steven Alker with Padraig Harrington, Colin Montgomerie and Ernie Els among a quintet sharing fifth place three shots off the pace.
+The two leaders are only one ahead of US player Jerry Kelly and Australian Steven Alker with US Senior Open winner Padraig Harrington, Colin Montgomerie and Ernie Els among a quintet sharing fifth place three shots off the pace.

+Kelly is bidding for his first career win at The Senior Open, while Alker is looking for his fourth victory in 2022.

 Harrington mixed five birdies with four bogeys in his 69 while Montgomerie kept himself in contention with three closing birdies as he signed for a 68.